 The Department of Psychiatry and Behavioral Sciences offers extensive educational opportunities for medical students, residents and postdoctoral professionals.
 Faculty committed to resident education and training, top-notch facilities and opportunities for diverse patient care, research and academic pursuits make UC Davis an ideal place to train.

-The 12-month forensic psychiatry residency training program provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
+The 12-month forensic psychiatry fellowship provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
 The program is designed to facilitate the forensic resident’s successful completion of the American Board of Psychiatry and Neurology’s board examination for the Added Qualifications in Forensic Psychiatry.
 Graduating residents will be skilled in working in a variety of forensic settings and in interfacing with attorneys and courts.

-The Department of is strongly committed to medical student education.
+The Department is strongly committed to medical student education.
 The integration of psychiatry into all levels of medical student education also provides excellent preparation for students interested in psychiatry.